GoforMo/RobertsCross_edge_detection/README.md

 # Simulation Results

+Both the images are of different sizes but the testbench module can handle different sizes dynamically.
+The original images have been grayscaled for a better RC result.
+Otherwise the clouds in the boeing result would signficantly interfere in the final image.

 ## Blackbuck

-Both the images are of different sizes but the testbench module can handle different sizes dynamically.
 <div align="center">
   <figure>
     <img src="images/blackbuck_comparison_T14.jpg" alt="Cant find image" />